Geviktor/Writeups/Wargames/Natas/Natas.md

 ******

 ### [LEVEL 2]
-When we look at the source code of the page, we will see that it contains a directory called files.
+When we look at the source code of the page, we will see that it contains a directory called "files".

 ![natas2](.Images/natas2.png)